SilasCampbell/Shock-Wave-Analysis/index.md

 # Numerical Methods

-To simulate the evolution of the solution past the shock-formation time, we implement the Lax–Wendroff scheme, a second-order accurate finite difference method for nonlinear conservation laws.
+To simulate the evolution of the wave past the shock-formation time, we implement the Lax–Wendroff scheme, a second-order accurate finite difference method for nonlinear conservation laws.
 We begin from the conservative form of Burgers’ equation: $u_t + \left( \frac{1}{2}u^2 \right)_x = 0$, which can be written in general conservation form as:

 $$u_t + f(u)_x = 0, \ \text{where} \ f(u) = \frac{1}{2}u^2$$